 Your symptoms may be worse when you’re chewing or if you’re feeling stressed.

-You probably won’t need to see your GP if you have these symptoms as you can usually manage them at home.
-However, if they get worse or don’t improve within a few days, see your GP for advice.
+You may be able to manage these symptoms at home, without seeing your dentist.
+But if they get worse or don’t improve within a few days, see your dentist for advice.

 There are three main causes of jaw joint dysfunction.